24namanjain/YTShortsAutoScroll/store-listing.md

 ## ✨ Key Features

 - **🎬 Smart Auto-Scroll:** Jumps to the next Short when the video ends or progress bar completes
-- **�️ Double-Skip Prevention:** Robust logic ensures only one skip per video, even if ads or user actions advance the video (prevents double-skipping)
+- **🛡️ Double-Skip Prevention:** Robust logic ensures only one skip per video, even if ads or user actions advance the video (prevents double-skipping)
-- **�💡 Keyboard Shortcuts:** Use right arrow to open comments, left arrow to close comments
+- ** Keyboard Shortcuts:** Use right arrow to open comments, left arrow to close comments
 - **⏲️ Customizable Toast Duration:** Toast notifications now auto-hide after a set time (default 2s)
 - **🎪 Fun Toast Notifications:** Get a little celebration when it jumps to the next video
 - **⏸️ Smart Pause Options:**
   - Pause on hover (optional)
   - Pause when comments panel is open
   - Pause when tab loses focus (optional)
-- **🎨 Beautiful UI:** Clean Material Design popup with tips, responsive layout, and light/dark mode support
 - **🛡️ Privacy Respecting:** No data collection, open source, Manifest V3 compliant

 ## 🎯 Perfect For